 How to Use a Nicotine Inhaler

 The inhaler is shaped like a cigarette.
 You inhale deeply to receive a vaporized dose of nicotine, similar to inhaling when smoking a cigarette.
 However, the inhaler does not have all of the cancer and disease-causing smoke and chemicals like actual cigarettes.
-Also, the nicotine is actually deposited in the mouth, not the lungs.
+The nicotine is deposited in the mouth, not the lungs.

 Each inhaler package includes a mouthpiece and 42 cartridges of nicotine.
 Treatment takes place in two stages.
 During the first part of quitting (up to 12 weeks), you use as many cartridges as you need (at least six, but no more than 16 daily) to soothe your cravings for cigarettes.
 During the second part of quitting (six to 12 weeks), you gradually reduce the amount you use each day until you are nicotine free.
 It is important to gradually cut back on the inhaler after the first three months.
-Its use for more than six months is not recommended.
+Do not use for more than six months unless recommended by your doctor.

 For best results, puff often on each cartridge for about 20 minutes.
 Remember to clean the mouthpiece regularly with soap and water.